 Motte and bailey castles were some of the earliest castles designs used throughout the medieval period.
+Sometimes referred to as mott and bailey castles, these were perhaps the original castle design.

 Motte and Bailey Design